 1988 Bo Jackson Topps Football RC #327

-Numbered #327 the card shows Bo looking up at what we imagine is the scoreboard (and, judging by the look on his face, the Raiders are on the losing end).
+Numbered #327 the card shows Bo looking up at what we imagine is the scoreboard with a get me the hell out of here look on his face.

 1986 Bo Jackson Topps Traded RC #50T